 EDL = [13.9 h/day x 24.4 W] + 5.8 Wh/day + 28.8 Wh/day = 373.8 Wh/day

+Optic Rotation Control

 Sound Signal

 Sound signals operate over a wide voltage and temperature range.
 Request from the manufacturer of the signal the energy demand at the expected operating voltages (24 hour operation may have a high daytime and lower night time voltage when operating on an unregulated solar power system) and the expected operating temperatures.